“The doctor just dismissed my concerns,” a mom of three sons told me.

 Mrs. G. knew her son wasn’t okay with every fiber in her being.

-Her doctor walked out of the room without a backwards glance.
+Her doctor walked out of the room without a backward glance.

 It wasn’t until almost a year later that a medical professional diagnosed Mrs. G.’s boy with the problem she already knew he had: autism.

 Since early intervention can be so helpful and her son is still so sick, she cries when she thinks about how much precious time has been lost.

 “I’m broke.
 We spend every penny we have on interventions.”

 “I called the pediatrician and he hung up the phone on me.”

 “Our family has been betrayed so many times.”